tesseravcr/.github/profile/README.md

 The response is consumed and gone - no receipt, no proof, no way for anyone else to check what happened.

 Weird, right?
 Every other economic transaction in history has a paper trail.
-However, AI compute doesn't.
+AI compute doesn't.

 ---